Skip to Content

 Important Tips About Taping

 We’ve heard complaints from people who paint RV interiors and even home interiors that they prepped really well with quality painter’s tape.
-Then, when they pulled off the tape after working so hard to complete the paint job, the new paint came off with the tape in several areas.
-This left them with a lot of touch-up work to do, and a lot of frustration as well.
+After working hard to complete the paint job, the new paint came off with the tape in several areas when they pulled it off.
+This left them with a lot of touch-up work to do and a lot of frustration as well.

 Here are options for frustration-free clean edges: